planeguy/clusterfriend/objects.md

 ##Feed Item
 ###required
 - id
+- home
 - date

 ###optional
 - text
 - image: href to an image
 - link: href link
-- article: href to article
-- source: href to the original source for this post
+- article: href to article relative to the home of this item
 - reply: href to a feed item that this is a reply to
 - like: href to a feed item liked
 - dislike: href to a feed item disliked
+- sgroup: if this item a secret item envelope, this is the group the item is meant for
-- secrets: secret item
+- sdata: data that comprises a secret item for a group

-###Secret Item
-In theory, if a post has a secret item it should not have other items.
-Any other data should be ignored.
-####required
-- group: href to group this post is for
-- data: encrypted feed item.
-This is a feed item, including the id, which should be the same as its parent feed item

-####optional
-- compression: if the data is compressed, name the compression

 ##Friend
 ###required
+- home
-- &lt;group name&gt;: the encrypted symmetric key for the group the user is part of
+- groups: map informat of group name:symmetric key of the group encrypted with the friend's public key
+- signed: if we are holding a signed copy of this friend's home file, this is the href to that